All you need to know about buying and selling diamonds.

 Diamonds can be found in all shapes and sizes.
 The size of a diamond is determined by its weight in carats.A carat is divided into 100 points, so a diamond of 75 points is .75 carats or 3/4 of a carat.
 Larger diamonds are more rare, and command a higher price.
-While size is an obvious factor in determining the value of a diamond, bigger is not necessarily better, all “4 C’s” should be considered.
+While size is an obvious factor in determining the value of a diamond, bigger is not necessarily better—all “4 C’s” should be considered.
 Our free diamond weight calculator is the perfect tool for your mounted and loose diamonds.
 Just enter shape and basic measurements to instantly calculate carat weight.